cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 )
 ```

-When you use {% url `cy.http()` http %} to define a route, Cypress displays this under "Routes" in the Command Log.
+When you use {% url `cy.intercept()` intercept %} to define a route, Cypress displays this under "Routes" in the Command Log.

 {% imgTag /img/guides/server-routing-table.png "Routing Table" %}

 When a new test runs, Cypress will restore the default behavior and remove all routes and stubs.
-For a complete reference of the API and options, refer to the documentation for {% url `cy.http()` http %}.
+For a complete reference of the API and options, refer to the documentation for {% url `cy.intercept()` intercept %}.

 # Fixtures